HaticeAktasAydin/Spec17Tre/README.md

 # License

-This dataset is intended for academic and non-commercial research.
+The Spec17Tre dataset is licensed under the

-Users are requested to cite the associated publication.
+Creative Commons Attribution 4.0 International (CC BY 4.0).

 ---